Thriller Live – Review – Leeds Grand

 by Daniel Roach

-So, the King of Pop lives.
-Thriller Live at Leeds Grand Theatre attempts to take the audience on a musical journey, starting way back where it all began to 1968 with classic Motown anthems such as ‘I Want You Back’ and ‘ABC’.
+So, Michael Jackson, the King of Pop, lives.
+Thriller Live at Leeds Grand Theatre attempts to take the audience on a musical journey, starting way back where it all began with classic Motown anthems such as ‘I Want You Back’ and ‘ABC’.

 The show combines dancers with four main vocalists.
 Leading the four is Britt Quentin.
 He hosts the show and performs in many of the songs.
 Britt’s a lively character focused on energising the audience and setting the tone for the evening.
 His rendition of ‘Dance and Shout’ succeeds in raising the audience up on to their feet as they join in with the show.